HelloWorld-1017/HelloWorld-1017.github.io/_drafts/2023-10-07-MVN-test/2-Mardia-test.md

 # Introduction

-Mardia’s test is a multivariate normally test to examine a set of data whether follow a multivariate normal distribution, by means of checking whether the multivariate skewness and kurtosis measures are consistent with a multivariate normal distribution [[1]](#ref).
-The null hypothesis of Mardia’s test is that the data set is similar to the normal distribution, therefore a sufficiently small $p$-value indicates non-normal data [[2]](#ref).
+Mardia's test is a multivariate normally test to examine a set of data whether follow a multivariate normal distribution, by means of checking whether the multivariate skewness and kurtosis measures are consistent with a multivariate normal distribution [[1]](#ref).
+The null hypothesis of Mardia's test is that the data set is similar to the normal distribution, therefore a sufficiently small $p$-value indicates non-normal data [[2]](#ref).
 In addition, Mardia's tests are affine invariant but not consistent.
 For example, the multivariate skewness test is *NOT consistent* against symmetric non-normal alternatives [[2]](#ref).

 Recently, I found three resources on the Internet discussing Mardia’s test.
 The null hypothesis of them is the same, but the test statistics are not